 B - South to the castle of Cotelle, 37 mi.

-The next route runs southwards along the reefs of the Canal.
+The next route on this bicycle tour in France runs southwards along the reefs of the Canal.
 In Le Tréport, you’ll climb to the plateau above the chalk cliffs.
 First you’ll come to Mesnil-Val, where you’ll feel like you’re in England due to the many houses in the Victorian style.
 Further south, you’ll pass a few long drawn out agrarian villages.
 On the return leg, you’ll come across the gardens of Cotelle, with a 17th century castle.
 You’ll ride through the valley of the Yveres while making your way back to your castle-hotel via Eu.

 C - Through valleys & to the Château de Blangy, 38 mi.